okatsn/TWAISWCF/docs/src/install.md

 ```

 !!! note "Hint"
-    It can but it is not recommended to work on the `(@1.X) julia>` environment.
+    It can but it is in general not recommended to work on the `(@1.X) julia>` environment.
 See the followings to learn how to generate a project and activate the project environment.
     - [Working with Environments](https://pkgdocs.julialang.org/v1/environments/)
     - [How to setup Project Environments in Julia](https://towardsdatascience.com/how-to-setup-project-environments-in-julia-ec8ae73afe9c)